spanthan/brand-buzz/README.md

-# Suade Take-Home: TikTok Comment Analysis & Visualization
+# Brand Buzz: TikTok Comment Analysis & Visualization

 A full-stack application that analyzes TikTok comments about CeraVe products, extracts themes and keywords using AI/ML, and visualizes the results in an interactive network graph.